Three reasons to start using Ansible

 This alone is a great reason to at least give Ansible a trial run.
 Ansible performs all of its operations via ssh and python (python 2.6 at the time of writing, and no you don't have to know python to use Ansible).
 If you have Linux or Unix operating systems on your network that were released in the last 10 years or so, it is very likely that Ansible will be able to manage them right out of the box.
 Nothing to install, configure, or patch on the target hosts.
 This means that you can get started with testing right away.
 Less work makes me a happy Sysadmin and Ansible accommodates that laziness efficiency mindset very well.

-Ansible does not require a master server
+Ansible does not require a control node

 Or any control server whatsoever.
 If you have a Mac or Linux based laptop you can install Ansible right now and start using it from your workstation.
 I guess there is also a Microsoft Windows component but I haven't used it yet, so I'm only mentioning it for completeness YMMV.
 The fact that you can get started without buying any additional equipment or taking time to spec out and build a new server is hands down one of the best reasons to try Ansible.
 If, eventually, you become brainwashed convinced like me (one of us, one of us....) that Ansible is the greatest thing to happen to you since barbecue sauce on pizza, then you might want to build out a server to share playbooks with your team, or to use as a controller for scheduled tasks and what not.
 Or don't share and just let everyone wonder how you suddenly became so amazing....
 But seriously don't be jerk, share your playbooks.